Brogue shoe

-Brogues were traditionally considered to be outdoor or country footwear as the perforations were originally intended to allow the upper to dry more quickly in wet climates.
-As such they were otherwise considered not appropriate for casual or business occasions, but brogues are now considered appropriate in most contexts.
-Brogues are most commonly found in one of four toe cap styles (full or "wingtip", semi-, quarter and longwing) and four closure styles (Oxford, Derby, ghillie, and monk).
+Brogues were traditionally considered to be outdoor or country footwear, as the perforations were originally intended to allow the upper to dry more quickly in wet climates.
+As such, they were otherwise considered not appropriate for casual or business occasions, but brogues are now considered appropriate in most contexts.
+Brogues are most commonly found in one of four toe cap styles — full or "wingtip", semi-, quarter and longwing — and four closure styles, namely Oxford, Derby, ghillie, and monk.
 Today, as well as their typical form of sturdy leather shoes or boots, brogues may take the form of business dress shoes, sneakers, high-heeled women's shoes, or any other shoe form that utilises or evokes the multi-piece construction and perforated, serrated piece edges characteristic of brogues.

 History

 Modern brogues trace their roots to a rudimentary shoe originating in Ireland and Scotland that was constructed using untanned hide.
 Modern brogues feature decorative perforations.
 These are often said to stem from the original Irish brogues as well, specifically from holes intended to allow water to drain from the shoes when the wearer crossed wet terrain such as a bog.
 However, contemporaneous descriptions of the original brogues do not mention such holes.
+Nevertheless, the practise of adding holes to shoes was no doubt a normal practise for, according to JG McKay in "Notes of a Pair of Pampooties" in 1894, in a letter to Henry VIII of 1543, a Scot named John Elder describes making holes in a type of shoe made from uncured leather, called a pampootie, which was so common in Scotland that the England named the Scots for it, as "rough-footed Scots".
 The word "brogue" came into English in the late sixteenth century.
-It comes from the Gaeilge bróg (Irish), Gaelic bròg (Scottish) "shoe", from the Old Norse "brók" meaning "leg covering".
+It comes from Scottish Gaelic bròg and Irish Gaelic bróg, both meaning "shoe" (from Old Norse brók, meaning "leg covering").
 The Scots word brogue is also used to denote a bradawl or boring tool as well as the action of piercing with such a tool.

 The word "brogue" was first used to describe a form of outdoor, country walking shoe in the early twentieth century traditionally worn by men.
 At that time the brogue was not considered to be appropriate for other occasions, social or business.
 Over time, perceptions have changed and brogues are now considered appropriate footwear in most contexts, including business.
 Brogues continue to be most common as leather dress shoes, casual shoes and boots, but can be found in other forms including canvas and leather sneakers and high-heeled women's shoes.